AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-57/acsd-62965-fixes-missing-localizedexception-message-in-graphql-order-placement-response.md

     throw new LocalizedException(new Phrase("Test LocalizedException"));
     ```

-1. Execute the place order GraphQL mutation:
+1. Execute the place order GraphQL request:

     ```
     mutation {